Yukon Quest

-The Yukon Quest, formally the Yukon Quest 1,000-mile International Sled Dog Race is a sled dog race scheduled every February since 1984 between Fairbanks, Alaska, and Whitehorse, Yukon.
+The Yukon Quest, formally the Yukon Quest 1,000-mile International Sled Dog Race, is a sled dog race scheduled every February since 1984 between Fairbanks, Alaska, and Whitehorse, Yukon, switching directions each year.
 Because of the harsh winter conditions, difficult trail, and the limited support that competitors are allowed, it is considered the "most difficult sled dog race in the world", or even the "toughest race in the world"—"even tougher, more selective and less attention-seeking than the Iditarod Trail Sled Dog Race."
 The originator envisioned it as "a race so rugged that only purists would participate."

 In the competition, first run in 1984, a dog team leader (called a musher) and a team of 6 to 14 dogs race for 10 to 20 days.
 The course follows the route of the historic 1890s Klondike Gold Rush, mail delivery, and transportation routes between Fairbanks, Dawson City, and Whitehorse.
 Mushers pack up to 250 lb of equipment and provisions for themselves and their dogs to survive between checkpoints.
 Each musher must rely on a single sled for the entire run, versus three in the Iditarod.

 Ten checkpoints and four dog drops, some more than 200 mi apart, lie along the trail.
 Veterinarians are present at each to ensure the health and welfare of the dogs, give advice, and provide veterinary care for dropped dogs; together with the race marshal or a race judge, they may remove a dog or team from the race for medical or other reasons.
 There are only nine checkpoints for rest, versus 22 in the Iditarod.
 Mushers are permitted to leave dogs at checkpoints and dog drops, but not to replace them.
 Sleds may not be replaced (without penalty) and mushers cannot accept help from non-racers except at Dawson City, the halfway mark.